Clustering, Coding, and the Concept of Similarity: Mathematical Background.

-In the literature, \eqref{wCauchy} is known as a \emph{diffusion equation} with a \emph{drift} term $\nabla U$.
-It is a nice feature of our formalism that this drift term is the gradient of a potential $U({\bf x})$, and that the invariant measure turns out to be the exponential of the potential $U({\bf x})$.
+In the literature, \eqref{wCauchy} is known as a \emph{diffusion equation} with a \emph{drift vector} $\nabla U$.
+It is a nice feature of our formalism that this drift vector is the gradient of a potential $U({\bf x})$, and that the invariant measure turns out to be an exponential of the potential $U({\bf x})$.
 For a numerical example, if $U({\bf x})$ is a negative quadratic polynomial (which would be bounded above), then $V({\bf x})$ would be a positive quadratic polynomial (which would be bounded below), and the invariant measure would be a Gaussian.
 See Section \ref{Exp:Gauss} below.

 {\bf Sources:} These results appear in \cite{stroock1993}, Section 4.3, but the analysis there uses a different definition of $V$ in terms of $U$.
 In the second edition of his book, Stroock switches to the more natural definition in \eqref{defVx} above, but with the opposite sign.
 See \cite{stroock2011}, Section 10.3. {\O}ksendal also uses this example, with the same definition of $V$ and the same sign, in Exercises 8.15 and 8.16 of his text \cite{oksendal2003}.